dwellir-public/rpc-perf/README.md

 Recommended hardware requirements: CPU with 8 cores and 16b memory

+Increasing the concurrent connection needs more memory for the test client.
+With a 16 GB memory, you could run around 150 concurrent connections.

 ## Installation
 This framework has been tested on Linux Ubuntu 20.04 with Python v3.8.10, Docker 20.10.13 and Docker Compose v1.29.2.